 Credit limits.
 The credit is limited to \$4,000 for each vehicle.
 The total credit is limited to the excess of your regular tax liability, reduced by certain credits, over your tentative minimum tax.
-To figure the amount of credit you can take, complete Form 8834 and attach it to your tax return.
+To figure the credit limit, complete Form 8834 and attach it to your tax return.